deployphp/docs/hosts.md

 ### Localhost

-If you need to build your release before deploy on local machine, or deploy to localhost instead of remote, you need to define localhost:
+If you need to build your release before deploying on a remote machine, or deploy to localhost instead of remote, you need to define localhost:

 ~~~php